Repair Disk Permissions from the Command Line in Mac OS X

-You can initiate the same Repair Disk Permissions functionality that is seen in Disk Utility via the Terminal by typing the following command in the Terminal:
+To be clear, this will initiate the exact same Repair Disk Permissions functionality that is seen in OS X Disk Utility app, via the Terminal.
+Launch the Terminal.app and then just type the following command:

 diskutil repairPermissions /

 You may want to prefix diskutil with sudo, like so:

 sudo diskutil repairPermissions /

 This will repair the disk permissions on your Mac’s main drive, determined as the root volume /